-Many cases of rheumatic fever may be prevented by quickly treating strep throat with antibiotics.
+Many cases of rheumatic fever may be prevented by quickly and correctly treating strep throat with antibiotics.

 Having rheumatic fever increases your child's chances of having the disease again.
 This is at highest risk during the first 3 years.
 The chance of having the disease again lessens with age and time.

 After having rheumatic fever, your child will need to take antibiotics every month.
 These are to help lessen the chance of having rheumatic fever again.
 Often by the time a child is 18, the antibiotic therapy may be stopped.
 Close follow-up with your child's healthcare provider is needed.

 Call the healthcare provider if your child's symptoms get worse or they have new symptoms.

 - Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels, and brain.